tpietzsch/none/README.md

 }

 ```
-When running the program, use the *neon* Java agent to rewrite the annotated code by specifying
+When running the program, use the *none* Java agent to rewrite the annotated code by specifying
 ```
-java -javaagent:/path/to/neon-1.0.0-SNAPSHOT.jar ...
+java -javaagent:/path/to/none-1.0.0-SNAPSHOT.jar ...
 ```
 We obtain the following running times:
 ```